 By David Mosey and James Williams

-David Mosey and James Williams, Trowers & Hamlins discuss PCC International as a means of delivering successful partnering projects.
+David Mosey and James Williams, Trowers & Hamlins continue their discussion about PPC International as a means of delivering successful partnering projects.

 David Mosey and James Williams

-, Trowers & Hamlins discuss PCC International as a means of delivering successful partnering projects.
+, Trowers & Hamlins continue their discussion about PPC International as a means of delivering successful partnering projects.

-This article looks firstly at the use of PPC International as a means to deliver successful partnering projects, and next week, will look at the logical extension of project partnering into long-term joint venture and framework relationships.
+Last week, we took a look at the use of PPC International as a means to deliver successful partnering projects, and this week, we look at the logical extension of project partnering into long-term joint venture and framework relationships.

-And what has PPC International achieved so far?
-Its adoption on the world-class University Hospital project in Dubai was a decision made by the entire team after their selection, with contract signature achieved within two months from standing start by the client (Dubai Healthcare City), main contractor (Al Naboodah Laing O'Rourke), architect (Ellerbe Becket), project manager (Confluence) and cost consultant (Davis Langdon).
+PCC's adoption on the world-class University Hospital project in Dubai was a decision made by the entire team after their selection, with contract signature achieved within two months from standing start by the client, main contractor, architect, project manager and cost consultant.

-These structured relationships have enabled an early start on site of substructure and foundation works (saving up to nine months on the programme) and have allowed the team as a whole to contribute to value engineering and reduction of risk pricing in advance of the main works starting on site.
+These structured relationships have enabled an early start on site of substructure and foundation works and have allowed the team as a whole to contribute to value engineering and reduction of risk pricing in advance of the main works starting on site.

 Meanwhile, another developer (Dubai Multi Commodities Centre) has selected its architect, cost consultant and main contractor under PPC International for an office and hotel development known as "The Time Zone Project", and other leading clients and contractors throughout and beyond the Arabian Gulf are expressing a keen interest in the benefits that this new form of contract can offer.